First Ecobrick Open Space

 Introducing a new application for communities with 2000+ ecobricks: modular, interactive, open spaces.
 Our installation, in the centre of the Urban Social Forum, served as a place for participants to mingle, read, chit-chat, prepare their presentations, check their phones and most of all… play!

 Two months ago, I was sitting in packed Starbucks, looking around at all the students and business people using the space.
-I was struck with the thought “We need to make ecobricks as cool, as funky, and as clean as this cafe”.
-After all, one of the essential concepts of the ecobrick movement is to transcend the concept of ‘trash’ all together.
+I was struck with the thought “We need to make ecobricks as cool, funky and as clean as this cafe”.
+After all, one of the essential concepts of the ecobrick movement is to transcend the concept of ‘trash’ altogether.
 I believe that key to transcending waste and pollution is a shift in our perception and I have written about this extensively.
 This is the main reason we don’t use the word ‘trash’ on our site and we clean and dry our plastic before putting it into a bottle.

 And thus, over a quiet cup of coffee, the idea for Ecobrick Open Spaces was born!